This document can be downloaded here:

 - Opening sessions should be a welcome to the territory and an account of its Indigenous history — a sharing of Indigenous knowledges.

-- Actively work to increase Indigenous participation in the events organized.
+- Work to increase participation by Indigenous peoples in the events organized.

-- Facilitate spaces at the event meant to specifically engage with First Nations, Métis, and Inuit peoples.
+- Facilitate spaces at the event meant to specifically engage with Indigenous peoples.

 - Adhere to best practices for accessible spaces, websites, and communications.